Fair Active Learning: Background

 A disparity (or unfairness) {\em measure} can be defined using any of the above notions. \eat{ Table~\ref{tab:DemoMeasures} \hadis{we need to name the measure and use F notation} summarizes some of the ways the disparity can be measured.
 As stated in the first row of the table, mutual information and covariance (or correlation) provide two natural measures.
 Another way of quantifying the disparity is by subtracting the probabilities (Row 2 of Table~\ref{tab:DemoMeasures}) or the ratios between probabilities (Row 3 of Table~\ref{tab:DemoMeasures}).
-Consistent with Row 2, we defined the ratio-based measures such that zero is the maximum fairness and the measure is in the range [0,1]. } { The absolute differences or the ratio of probabilities in bullets 1 or 2 provide four disparity measurement.
-In addition, mutual information and covariance (or correlation) provide two natural measures, since the greater the absolute value of the two is the greater the disparity. } \eat{ Finally, we would like to reiterate that we consider the societal norms, which are not always quite aligned with statistical measures.
+Consistent with Row 2, we defined the ratio-based measures such that zero is the maximum fairness and the measure is in the range [0,1]. } { The absolute differences or the ratio of probabilities in bullets 1 or 2 provide four disparity measurements.
+Mutual information and covariance (or correlation) provide two natural measures, since the greater the absolute value of the two is the greater the disparity. } \eat{ Finally, we would like to reiterate that we consider the societal norms, which are not always quite aligned with statistical measures.
 Due to the societal discrimination against some minority groups, social data is usually ``biased'' \cite{olteanu2019social}.
 Hence, actions known as reverse discrimination (such as affirmative action) are taken to increase the presence of underrepresented groups in the outcomes.
 Such fairness guidance is usually provided by law.
 That can be viewed as a higher acceptance probability for certain protected groups of sensitive attributes. } In this paper, we do not limit ourselves to any of the unfairness measures (demographic disparity) and give the user the freedom to provide a customized measure.
-We use the notation $\mathcal{F}(S,C)$ to refer to the (user-provided) measure of unfairness.
-We simplify the notation to $\mathcal{F}(C)$ when $S$ is clear by context.
+We denote (user-provided) measure of unfairness as $\mathcal{F}(S,C)$.
+When $S$ is clear by context, we simplify it to $\mathcal{F}(C)$.